 Statistical analysis depends on the collection of data that counts tokens belonging to various categories or falling somewhere on a scale of values.
 However, statistics can't tell us what to count.
 In Natural Language Processing (NLP), a field that is often housed in computer science departments, experts typically assume that a given (text) corpus consists of (well-formed) sentences, and they might calculate the probability of a certain word occurring before or after some other word, within a given window.
-Note that such work takes the notion of sentence for granted, but this is not at all trivial, given the possibility for sentences to be embedded in other sentences, and the fact that standard punctuation and orthography do not necessriv reflect real linguistic properties.
-NLP work also assumes that it is obvious what counts as a word, and that the noun run is different from the verb run, for example.
+Note that such work takes the notion of sentence for granted, but this is not at all trivial, given the possibility for sentences to be embedded in other sentences, and the fact that standard punctuation and orthography do not necessity reflect real linguistic properties.
+NLP work also assumes that it is obvious what counts as a word, and that the noun run is different from the verb run, for example, but these are real problems (Elkahky et al., 2018).
 So, notions like word, verb and noun, which can only be given coherent definitions as mental categories must be assumed in order to even get started doing NLP.
 Bromberger and Halle 2003 complain that "[i]n fact, physicalists among phoneticians", that is self-declared materialists or empiricists who deny that they need the mentalist categories of armchair linguists, "are all closet mentalists."
-The same conclusion holds for the neuroscientist, corpus linguist or NLP expert-to even begin their work, they rely on mentalist categories like segment, syllable, word, question, morpheme, active, passive, etc.
+The same conclusion holds for the neuroscientist, corpus linguist or NLP expert-to even begin their work, they rely on mentalist categories like segment, syllable, word, question, morpheme, active, passive, etc. (as discussed especially with regard to the neuroscience of language in papers such as Poeppel 2012 and Embick and Poeppel 2015).